 Pool covers are pretty much mandatory these days for any swimming pool.
-They serve multiple purposes such as keeping dirt and debris out, prevent any accidental drowning, save energy as well as chemical cleaning agents.
+They serve multiple purposes such as keeping dirt and debris out, preventing any accidental drowning, and saving energy as well as chemical cleaning agents.

 Automatic pool covers do the same job, but with the added convenience of covering your pool with just the press of a button.
 But, is an automatic pool cover worth it and how much does an automatic pool cover cost?

-Well it depends on the individual really.
+Well, it depends on the individual.
 They have the same benefits as manual pool covers.
-The only difference being the convenience.
-While manual covers require physical labor for operating but automatic covers just need the flick of a switch.
+The only difference is the convenience.
+While manual covers require physical labor for operating automatic covers just need the flick of a switch.
 But the cost might not be worth it for some.
 For those who have the cash to spend, they can be quite nice to have.

-In this article, I am going to talk about how much does an automatic pool covers costs, look into the economic benefits of automatic pool covers if any, and explore if the benefits outweigh the costs.
+Today we’ll talk about how much an automatic pool cover costs, look into the economic benefits of automatic pool covers if any, and explore if the benefits outweigh the costs.

 These will give you an overall idea to decide whether installing automatic pool covers are worth it or not.

 Frustrated trying to keep your pool clear?
 Feeling confused about when to add the right chemicals?
 Get the perfect easy-to-use, illustrated ebook and video course today!

 Before we talk about whether or not they are worth it, let’s look at how much an automatic pool cover will actually cost you.
 Automatic pool covers are extremely pricey, even if not compared to manual pool covers.

 The minimum amount you will have to spend is around 8000 dollars.
 Note that that’s the minimum price.
 The actual amount may go all the way up to 20000 dollars.
 So, it’s safe to say the price range is between 10000 to 20000 dollars, sometimes a little up.

 The price is without installation charge or electrical expenses that you will have to bear to set up properly.
 As far as maintenance charge is concerned, that amount is also tremendously high.